-We will build relationships and friendships at his new school, but it feels a little lonely for me.
+We can build relationships and friendships at his new school, but it feels a little lonely for me.
 I switched schools a lot and I remember how isolating and scary it was, so I think I’m lonely FOR him if that makes any sense?
 We found out that one of his new teachers lives across the street from a friend and his new OT is actually the mother of his first teacher!
-That was a comforting sign that this program is the right move, it’s just going to be a little sad.
+It’s a small thing, but a comforting sign that this program is the right move in the end.

 Keep your fingers crossed for a smooth transition and that he adapts to the new class pretty quickly.
 I’ve created a daily countdown calendar that we can mark off every day until he makes the move next week.
 It’s super basic, but I’m happy to send you a blank PDF so you can customize it!

-Have any of your kids had to switch schools in the middle of the year?
-What did you do to make that easier for them?
+Have any of your kids switched schools in the middle of the year?
+How did you make that easier for them?
 Leave me a comment and give me your best tips!
 For updates on new posts, follow me on Facebook, Instagram, and Pinterest.

 To read more about when he started preschool, check out this post.